 Colonial First State FAQs

-Most of the time, the money in your super fund account is invested by your super fund, and Colonial First State is no different.
-It offers a variety of investment options including shares (global and Australian), fixed interest, property, cash and more.
+Colonial First State offers a variety of investment options including shares (global and Australian), fixed interest, property, cash and more.

 Colonial First State offers a consolidation service for members who have super in other funds.
-It’s important to check with your old funds for information regarding costs such as exit fees and insurance cover.
-If you have any questions or concerns, give Colonial First State Super a call on 13 13 36.
+It’s important to check with your old funds for information regarding costs such as switching fees and insurance cover you may lose if you close the account.

 - Personal details are up-to-date